JayTG/105SRE_Cloud_Computing_AWS/README.md

 ### Technical Questions
 - What is a VPC?
-> Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+> Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you have defined.
 - What is a Internet Gateway?
 > A computer that sits between different networks or applications.
 The gateway converts information, data or other communications from one protocol or format to another.
 - What is a Route Table?